GSA-TTS/FAC-transition-site/src/index.md

 1. Scenario One: Use the submission materials provided via email.
 This will let you go through the process more quickly to get a feel for it.

-1. *Optional* Scenario Two: Modify our provided submission materials.
+1. Scenario Two (optional): Modify our provided submission materials.
 For example, you could insert intentional errors in a pre-filled workbook to see what happens when you try to submit it.

-1. *Optional* Scenario Three: Download [blank workbook templates](resources/workbooks/) and enter your own data.
-This scenario most resembles developing a new submission from scratch.
-(Reminder: No data entered as part of this test will be kept.)
+1. Scenario Three (optional): Download [blank workbook templates](resources/workbooks/) and enter your own data.
+This scenario most resembles developing a new submission from scratch. **Reminder: No data entered as part of this test will be kept.**